shivaninja/sampledff/COMMITS/COMMIT_1/README.md

 2. stats.c file contains all the source code
 3. stats.h file contains function declarations of functions that are declared in stats.c file

+## Plan
+1. stats.c main function includes header file(stats.h) to connect with the subroutine functions which are also in stats.c and it